Redefining technological debt

 This talk will outline a new framework for better explaining non-technical people what the actual costs of various deficiencies are, as well as a roadmap for standardizing system requirements.

-Attended by: Nicolas Mendoza (nicomen), osfameron, Henrik Hald Nørgaard, Michael Zedeler (mzedeler), Elizabeth Cholet (zrusilla), Bogdan Lucaciu (zamolxes), Gabor Szabo (szabgab), Adrian Arnautu, Ricardo Marques (ricmarques), Cosmin Budrica (cosmincx), Tiago Grego, Jacinta Richardson (jarich), Troels Liebe Bentsen (tlbdk), Henrik Tougaard (htoug), Henrique Alves (Halves), Jørgen Elgaard Larsen (elhaard), Giuseppe Maxia (gmax), David Leadbeater (dg), Sue Spence (virtualsue), Andrew Beech, Sergio Arias,
+Attended by: Nicolas Mendoza (nicomen), osfameron, Henrik Hald Nørgaard, Michael Zedeler (mzedeler), Elizabeth Cholet (zrusilla), Bogdan Lucaciu (zamolxes), Gabor Szabo (szabgab), Adrian Arnautu, Ricardo Marques (ricmarques), Cosmin Budrica (cosmincx), Tiago Grego, Jacinta Richardson (jarich), Troels Liebe Bentsen (tlbdk), Henrik Tougaard (htoug), Henrique Alves (Halves), Jørgen Elgaard Larsen (elhaard), Giuseppe Maxia (gmax), David Leadbeater (dg), Sue Mynott (virtualsue), Andrew Beech, Sergio Arias,